 4. You’ll never be enough.

 These lies are just that, lies.
-They are not truth.
+They are not true.
 Satan knows our weaknesses and he knows how to push our buttons and whisper these lies in our ears at just the time when we are vulnerable and will believe them.
 Dear friends, we have to stop him in his tracks.
-The Word of God is a double edged sword (Hebrews 4:12-13), it is God-breathed, useful for teaching, reproof, correction, and for training in righteousness (2 Timothy 3:16-17).
-We need to fight back with Scripture.
+The Word of God is a double-edged sword (Hebrews 4:12-13), it is God-breathed, useful for teaching, reproof, correction, and for training in righteousness (2 Timothy 3:16-17).
+When we find ourselves believing these lies, we need to fight back with Scripture to overcome the lie.

 Now you know just how messy and broken I am.
+These are the lies I believe.
 We have to fight against these lies daily, dear friends.
 Satan wants nothing more than to seek us out and destroy us.
 It is only through Christ that we have life, and not just life on earth, but eternal life.